Skip to content

 TL;DR

-This paper proposes ZeroTuning, a training-free method that improves LLM performance across 15 datasets by applying head-specific scaling to the attention scores of the initial token (e.g., <BOS>), requiring only 4 lines of code modification.
+ZeroTuning is proposed to enhance LLM performance across 15 datasets without training by applying head-specific scaling to the attention scores of the initial token (e.g., <BOS>), requiring only 4 lines of code modifications.

 Background & Motivation